 Meatpacking District Danny Meyer knows a thing or two about museum restaurants (see above), so it’s no surprise his seasonal American spot inside the Whitney Museum has become another popular destination.
 Chef Evan Tessler focuses heavily on vegetables -- you’ll find butternut squash shop, jerk carrots and a signature veggie burger with mushrooms and crispy cheddar -- all of which come from an open kitchen inside Renzo Piano’s glass-enclosed dining room.

-Upper East Side Estela’s Thomas Carter and Ignacio Mattos have brought a bit of Downtown to the Upper East Side with their full-day operation inside the Met’s contemporary wing.
-By day, the lofty space serves as a cafe with Parlor coffee and creative pastries from Chef Natasha Pickowicz (think black cardamom sticky buns and buckwheat chocolate chip cookies).
-At night, Flora transforms into a wine bar with an elevated, seafood-forward menu that perfectly displays Mattos' ability to craft simple yet creative dishes like lobster crudo dressed in shiso with a side of fresh-whipped butter.
+Upper East Side Estela’s Ignacio Mattos has brought a bit of downtown to the Upper East Side with a full-day operation inside the Met’s contemporary wing.
+By day, the lofty space serves as a cafe with coffee and creative pastries from chef Natasha Pickowicz (think black cardamom sticky buns and buckwheat chocolate chip cookies).
+At night, to soaring space transforms into a wine bar with an elevated, seafood-forward menu that spotlights Mattos' ability to craft simple yet creative dishes like oysters with a Szechuan mignonette and lobster-crab dumplings in a yuzu-scented broth.